Camila Batmanghelidjh

 Between 1996 and 2015, Batmanghelidjh became a high-profile personality, fêted by celebrities and politicians for her work with Kids Company.
 In 2007, The Guardian described her as "one of the most powerful advocates for vulnerable children in the country".
 She was dubbed the "Angel of Peckham".

 In 2015, amid allegations of mismanagement and the squandering of funds, Batmanghelidjh stepped down as the charity's chief executive, and Kids Company was closed.
 The official receiver's allegations that Batmanghelidjh and seven Kids Company trustees were unfit to hold directorships were dismissed in February 2021 in a high court judgement delivered by Mrs Justice Falk.

-On 20 August 2015, the Charity Commission launched a statutory inquiry into Keeping Kids Company, though this was placed on hold pending the outcome of the High Court Judgement.
-The regulator's inquiry report was finally published in February 2022.
-The Commission criticised the trustees and former CEO of Kids Company and made a formal finding of “mismanagement in the administration of the charity” over its repeated failure to pay creditors, including its own workers and HMRC, on time.
+On 20 August 2015, the Charity Commission launched a statutory inquiry into Keeping Kids Company.
+However, this was placed on hold pending the outcome of the High Court judgement.
+The High Court rejected claims of mismanagement and exonerated the charity's directors and trustees.
+The Charity Commissioners' report was finally published in February 2022.
+The Commission made a finding of "mismanagement in the administration of the charity" over its repeated failure to pay creditors, including its workers and HMRC, on time.

 Early life

-Batmanghelidjh was born in 1963 in Tehran, Iran, the third of four children, to Fereydoon Batmanghelidj (c.
+Camila Batmanghelidjh was born in Tehran, Iran in 1963, the third of four children, to Fereydoon Batmanghelidj (c.
 1931–2004), a doctor, and his wife Lucile, a Belgian national.
 Her parents met and married in London, where her father was studying at St Mary's Hospital, before returning to Tehran.
 Batmanghelidjh was born two-and-a-half months premature and was not expected to survive.
 Her birth was not registered and the date was not noted.
-Batmanghelidjh says that the preterm birth resulted in her developing learning disabilities (including dyslexia) and an endocrine disorder affecting her weight.
+Batmanghelidjh said that the preterm birth resulted in her developing learning difficulties (including dyslexia), and a self-proclaimed endocrine disorder affecting her weight.